 "Entirely too ingenious," Jonathan muttered as the bushes shook with obvious plans for revenge.
-He flicked a displaced leaf from the otherwise immaculate sleeve of his navy coat.
-"Seriously, Danny boy, if you hadn't taken such a shine to them, I don't know how we would have managed these last three weeks with Cynthia in London."
+He flicked a displaced leaf from the otherwise immaculate sleeve of his dark blue coat.
+"Seriously, if you hadn't taken such a shine to them, I don't know how we would have managed these last three weeks with Cynthia in London."

-"Thank God, Cynthia has more sense," Jonathan sighed.
+"I'm only glad Cynthia has more sense," Jonathan said with a sigh.
 "Although there are times I see the similarities between your mother and my sister.
 She seems to have kept the boys close, but I suppose that's natural in a big city like Bristol and so near the docks.
 Can't have been a very savory environment, if you take my meaning.
 It's a shame our parents weren't more willing to forgive Cynthia for her elopement.
-We might have been able to teach them some manners."
+We might have been able to teach the boys some manners."

 Daniel shook his head at the reproof.
-"They're no worse than you were at that age, Jonny."
+"They're no worse than you were at that age, Johnny."

 Jonathan raised an eyebrow.
 "I beg your pardon?
 I may have been an active child, but I don't recall chasing our neighbor about the back lawn."

 "Spoken like a true brother," Daniel teased.
-"Your sister was always a diamond of the first water, and I can't imagine a few years has changed that."
+"With that honey-colored hair, violet eyes, and elegant carriage, your sister was always a diamond of the first water, and I can't imagine a few years has changed that."

-"A few hard years, old man," Jonathan sighed.
+"A few hard years," Jonathan replied, voice as tart as the lemonade.
 "Nathan Jacobs may have been a devoted husband and father whenever he happened to return from the sea, but he wasn't a very good provider if I'm any judge of things.
 You might want to aim for that mulberry."

 Jonathan shook his head and reached once again for his tea.
-"Never could stand to hear an unkind word said about anyone, could you, Danny boy?
-You even speak highly of Enoch McCreedy and everyone knows what a tartar he is.
+"Never could stand to hear an unkind word said about anyone, could you?
+You even speak highly of Enoch McCreedy, and everyone knows what a tartar he is.
+Look how he beat Geoffrey Pentercast into submission.
 This tendency will come back to bite you one day, you see if it doesn't.
 There are scoundrels in this world that deserve to be recognized."

 "And there are three little boys who deserve to have a bit of fun," Daniel countered, a frown creasing his brow.
-"Although, at the moment, I only seem to be able to locate two of them."
+"Although, at the moment, I can only locate two of them."